-While other sectors have focused firmly on technology as a means to sustainable growth and longevity, historically, law firms have followed a more traditional route, not needing to update or implement technology in order to gain clientele or perform their services for them.
+While other sectors have focused firmly on technology as a means to sustainable growth and longevity, law firms have historically followed a more traditional route, not needing to update or implement technology to gain clientele or perform their services for them.
 However, with current improvements in digital software, it is becoming increasingly common for the legal sector to invest in technology, with advantages ranging from better organization to time-saving.

 The benefits would be far-reaching, allowing legal practitioners to spend less time on elements that could be performed through automated systems and more with their face-to-face clientele.
-For instance, combining search technology with knowledge management systems can produce increased efficiency and create a single platform for information such as finances and previous trials.
+For instance, combining search technology with knowledge management systems can increase efficiency and create a single platform for information such as finances and previous trials.

 Before complicated systems can be introduced to the legal sector, there is much to do concerning underlying technology that needs to be put into active use before other software can start to help niche businesses.

 Kinds of Software

-Currently, conveyancing management software is starting to benefit the legal sector through using time-saving and organizational elements such as smart-search technology and case tracking agents, allowing clients to focus on more complex legal components rather than expending resources on billing and letter templates.
+Currently, conveyancing management software is starting to benefit the legal sector by using time-saving and organizational elements such as smart-search technology and case-tracking agents, allowing clients to focus on more complex legal components rather than expending resources on billing and letter templates.

 Artificial intelligence has recently also begun to make changes within the legal sector.
-Software can now focus on document assembly and analysis, can review documents and flag their relevance, as well as use algorithms to find similar documents within past data.
+The software can now focus on document assembly and analysis, review documents and flag their relevance, and use algorithms to find similar documents within past data.

 The Future of Legal Software

-Legal firms have also recently been looking into Augmented (AR), and Virtual Reality (VR) as these can provide computer-generated situations that could be of benefit to client engagement and could create new training programs with the invention of virtual courtrooms to evaluate and recreate cases.
+Legal firms have also recently been looking into Augmented Reality (AR), and Virtual Reality (VR) as these can provide computer-generated situations that could benefit client engagement and could create new training programs with the invention of virtual courtrooms to evaluate and recreate cases.